masendhy/predict_customer_personality_to_boost_marketing_campaign_by_using_machine_learning/README.md

 [Download Resources here](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis)
 ***
 ### **Goal**
-Improving marketing campaign performance and target the right customers to be able to do transaction on company's paltform
+Improving marketing campaign performance and target the right customers to be able to do transaction on company's platform
 ***
 ### **Objective**
-Create a cluster prediction model using unsepervised learning so that it makes easier for companies to make decisions.
+Create a cluster prediction model using unsupervised learning so that it makes easier for companies to make decisions.
 ***
 ### **Data**
-The dataset contains 2.240 data rows and 30 features of customers behavior features who madw transactions and interactions on our platform.
+The dataset contains 2.240 data rows and 30 features of customers behavior features who made transactions and interactions on our platform.
 ### **Tools**
 During this project I've use : <br>